Fish and chips

 You'll discover 100's more recipes with Slimming World Online!

-Slim your way through the holidays and start the New Year off right with our special savings!
-Join by January 17, 2016 and you’ll get $50 off the current membership price.
+Put a spring in your step on your weight loss journey with our special savings!
+Join by March 1, 2016 and you’ll get $50 off the current membership price.
 That means 3 months of personalized weight loss support is yours for just $45.
 Plus, join with our Gold membership package and receive two free books!

 Visit www.slimmingworldusa.com/online to get started today.